prebid/prebid.github.io/dev-docs/activity-controls.md

     allowActivities: {
         accessDevice: {
             rules: [
-                {allow: true} // ... it's overridden by allowActivities with when priority is < 10 (or omitted) ]
+                {allow: true} // ... it's overridden by this conditionless rule with default priority of 1 ]
         }
     }